robotology/gh-action-nightly-merge/README.md

 * The stable branch name must be `master`
 * The development branch name must be `devel`
 * The actions will probably start also on forks if the actions are enabled for the forks.
+* The actions will always create a merge commit even if fast-forward could be used (`git merge --no-ff`).